fortana-co/react-dropzone-uploader/docs/customization.md

 ### Default Components
 If you use the component injection API, you'll probably want to copy the default component and modify it.

 You'll also need to know which props are passed to your injected components.
 Scroll to the bottom of the following files to see their prop types.
+Or, [if you're using TypeScript](https://react-dropzone-uploader.js.org/docs/typescript), add a type definition to the props received by your custom component and inspect away.

 - [InputComponent](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Input.js)
 - [PreviewComponent](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Preview.js)